runalsh/epam_hw/aws/readme.md

 Path "tf" - terraform files with cloudinit

-Before start you should create s3 bucket named "statebucket-my-for-epamq" and enter "yes"
+Before start you should create s3 bucket named "statebucket-my-for-epamq"

 And need to add you credentials from AWS: